CollegeBoreal/Tutoriels/2.MicroServices/3.Orchestration/1.Kubernetes/0.Local/6.K8s/expose-eip/README.md

 :bulb: Note:

-* The `type=LoadBalancer` service is usually backed by external cloud providers, which is not covered in this example, since it is using `Porter` load balancer.
+* The `type=LoadBalancer` service is usually backed by external cloud providers, which is not covered in this example, since it is using `Porter` bare metal load balancer.
 * If the external IP address is shown as `<pending>`, wait for a minute and enter the same command again.
 * The `kubernetes` cluster may also take some time to come back during that `<pending>` state (i.e. around 20 minutes) :warning: